XmacsLabs/mogan/docs/guide/Develop_on_Windows.md

 Developers should install such tools:

 * [Qt](https://www.qt.io/download)
-    * only qt library for mingw 8.1.0 is needed, it is ok to use install qt5 and qt6(Version 5.15.2 is a good choice and can be adapted to mingw 8.1.0).
-Other qt framework like qt script is not needed.
+    * only Qt library for mingw 8.1.0 is needed, it is ok to use install Qt 5 and Qt 6 (Qt 5.15.2 is a good choice and can be adapted to mingw 8.1.0).
+Other Qt framework like Qt script is not needed.
 * [msys environment](https://github.com/msys2/msys2-installer/releases)
 * mingw 8.1.0 compiler (see below).
     * recommand to install mingw 8.1.0, which can be found in Qt tools.